 x.
 Unmount the partitions

-‘nmcli dev wifi connect “SSID” password “pass”’13.
-Finally, you can create a new user with the following command:
+13. Finally, you can create a new user with the following command –

 So that was it.
-I hope that now you know how to install Arch Linux.
-It was a little longer tutorial and that’s why installing Arch Linux is a little tedious job.
-But once you to install it, you’ will enjoy it.
-The benefits of using Arch Linux is that one can customize it the way he/she wants.
-After the install, you’ll need more help so I suggest the following documentation to enhance your knowledge about Arch Linux.
+I hope you know how to install Arch Linux.
+It was a little long tutorial and that’s why installing Arch Linux is tedious.
+Once you install it, you’ll enjoy it.
+Arch Linux is customizable the way he/she wants.
+After the install, you’ll need more help so I suggest the following documentation to enhance your knowledge of Arch Linux.

-Also don’t hesitate to drop a comment below this article, if you did not understand any particular part of this article.
+Please leave a comment below this article if you do not understand any part of it.

 More Information at:

 Linux servers are already extremely secure by default; that’s why 100% of supercomputers, most of the top 1 million servers, and top 25% of websites on the internet run on Linux.
 Besides having security tools in place, users should follow a few steps to further secure Linux servers.